NakaSato/p2p/docker/contracts/README.md

 This will:
 - ✅ Start all infrastructure services
-- ✅ Deploy smart contracts to Substrate
+- ✅ Deploy smart contracts to Solana
 - ✅ Setup demo data and users
 - ✅ Start oracle for automated market clearing
 - ✅ Launch API Gateway and monitoring